MicrosoftDocs/powerapps-docs/articles/connections/connection-office365-users.md

 [AZURE.INCLUDE [connection-requirements](../../includes/connection-requirements.md)]

-## Connect to Office 365
+## Add a connection
 1. [Add a data connection](add-data-connection.md) and select **Office 365 Users**:

 	![Connect to Office 365](./media/connection-office365-users/add-office.png)

 1. Select **Connect**, and if prompted to sign in, enter your work account.

-The Office 365 Users connection has been created, and added to your app.
+The Office 365 Users connection has been created and added to your app.
 Now, it's ready to be used.

-## Use the Office 365 Users connection in your app
+## Use the connection in your app

 ### Show information about the current user
 1. On the **Insert** menu, select **Text box**